twhiteaker/CFGeom/README.md

 * Extends existing CF capabilities in CF 1.7 to include _geometries_ of types multi-point, line, multi-line,  polygon, and multi-polygon.
 * Limited to linear connections between nodes in the coordinate reference system the nodes are defined in.
 May support parametric or otherwise curved features in the future.
-* Uses the `cell_bounds` concept to allow geometries to be attached to a Discrete Sampling Geometry _instance_ variable or can be used alone to store geometry.
+* Uses the `bounds` concept to allow geometries to be attached to a Discrete Sampling Geometry _instance_ variable or can be used alone to store geometry.

 ## Use Cases